 ”The best camera is the one you have with you.”

 Travellers from all around the world flock here for a unique Southeast Asian experience.
 Some choose to dine and drink at the luxury restaurants within the CBD at a height, as the mesmerizing cityscape unfolds before their eyes.
 They watch the fury of the vehicles in the city rush in, making their way downtown past the Esplanade.
-Right beside it, bumboats cruising through the waters; a view nicely juxtaposed.
+Right beside it, bumboats cruise through the waters; a view nicely juxtaposed.

 New adventures arise as one scales the heights in a cable car, from Mount Faber all the way to the depths of Sentosa.
 Uncommonly experienced by locals, visitors will leave fascinated with the landscapes and architectural structures that have carved the South.
 It was my first time taking this cable car ride in more than 10 years; and I found myself snapping away as if I was here on my first time.